TelemetryDeck/docs/api/api-token.md

 ## Generating a Bearer Token with the API

-To retrieve a bearer token, send a a POST request to the following URL:
+To retrieve a bearer token, send a POST request to the following URL:

 `https://api.telemetrydeck.com/api/v1/users/login`